What are the top ETFs to watch?

 For those after a bit more excitement, there are plenty of ETFs that focus on specific areas of technology – including breakthrough areas.
 This means investors can easily gain exposure to fast-growing and revolutionary technologies such as artificial intelligence (AI) or quantum computing.
-Although these types of technologies are still yet to mature, this is a good reason to gain exposure now to benefit from the astronomic growth some of these sectors are experiencing.
+Although these types of technologies are still yet to mature, taking a position now could set you up to benefit from the astronomic growth some of these sectors could experience.

-iShares Automation and Robot ETF: tracks the performance of companies involved in developing technology, predominantly automation and robotics, in both developed and emerging economies.
+- iShares Automation and Robot ETF: this tracks the performance of companies involved in developing technology, predominantly automation and robotics, in both developed and emerging economies.
 While its portfolio includes well-known firms like NVIDIA, it tracks a wide array of less well-known stocks like Lastertec, Advantest, Cloudera and Inphi.
-It has generated a return of 40.7% in the last 12 months.

-WisdomTree Artificial Intelligence ETF: this tracks the NASDAQ CTA Artificial Intelligence Index, which is comprised of stocks actively engaged in AI or are trying to use it to capitalise on business opportunities.
+- WisdomTree Artificial Intelligence ETF: this tracks the NASDAQ CTA Artificial Intelligence Index, which is comprised of stocks actively engaged in AI or are trying to use it to capitalise on business opportunities.
 Its top five holdings are in Blue Prism, Nuance Communications, Pegasystems, ServiceNow and AtoS.
-This ETF has made a return of 47.7% over the past 12 months.

-Global X Internet of Things ETF: this ETF gives you exposure to companies looking to benefit from the growing popularity of the Internet-of-Things (IoT), which is set to propel higher thanks to other technological breakthroughs such as the rollout of 5G and faster fibre optic broadband.
-This includes the development and manufacturing of semiconductors and sensors, tech for connected cars, integrated products, and applications serving smart grids and homes.
+- Global X Internet of Things ETF: this ETF gives you exposure to companies looking to benefit from the growing popularity of the Internet-of-Things (IoT), which includes everything from the rollout of 5G and faster fibre optic broadband, to the development of tech for connected cars, smart grids and homes.
 Its benchmark index is the Indxx Global Internet of Things Thematic Index.
-The ETF has booked a return of 47.5% in the last 12 months.

-Defiance Quantum ETF: this ETF provides exposure to quantum computing, tracking stocks such as Cloudera, Maxar Technologies, Cirrus Logic, Ultra Clean Holdings and STMicroelectronics.
+- Defiance Quantum ETF: this ETF provides exposure to quantum computing, tracking stocks such as Cloudera, Maxar Technologies, Cirrus Logic, Ultra Clean Holdings and STMicroelectronics.
 Its benchmark is the BlueStar Quantum Computing and Machine Learning Index.
-The ETF has made a return of 48.2% in the last 12 months.

 There is arguably no commodity more important than water, and yet it isn’t treated as a commodity like oil or gold by financial markets.
 This means exposure lies in equities that own water resources or are in charge of making the world’s water usage more efficient.
 Water utility stocks are known for their consistent and reliable businesses alongside steady returns and choosing an ETF can bolster these qualities.

-Lyxor World Water UCITS ETF: this ETF tracks the world’s 30 largest companies operating in the water infrastructure, utilities or treatment sectors, and who derive at least 40% of their revenue from water-related activities.
+- Lyxor World Water UCITS ETF: this ETF tracks the world’s 30 largest companies operating in the water infrastructure, utilities or treatment sectors, and who derive at least 40% of their revenue from water-related activities.
 Its top five holdings are in American Water Works, Geberit, Ferguson, XYLEM and Masco.
-This ETF has booked returns of 35.8% in the last 12 months.

-Invesco Global Water ETF: meanwhile, this ETF is based on the Nasdaq OMX Global Water Index and follows the performance of global stocks that help conserve and purify water for homes, businesses and industries.
+- Invesco Global Water ETF: based on the Nasdaq OMX Global Water Index, this ETF follows the performance of global stocks that help conserve and purify water for homes, businesses and industries.
 Its top five holdings are Danaher, Geberit, Ecolab, Ferguson and Pentair.
-This ETF has generated returns of more than 35% over the past year.

 Clean energy ETFs

-Attention on climate change is reaching new heights around the world, driven by recent major natural disasters such as the Australian wildfires and extreme flooding in Indonesia.
+Attention on climate change is reaching new heights around the world, driven by major natural disasters that happened early on in 2020, such as the Australian wildfires and extreme flooding in Indonesia.
 There is no doubt that the world is moving toward cleaner energy to tackle the problems, making it a low-risk, high-growth sector for investors.

-Invesco WilderHill Clean Energy ETF: this ETF focuses on clean energy stocks in the US, spanning makers of electric and autonomous vehicles, firms developing hydrogen power systems and companies that help manage smart grids.
+- Invesco WilderHill Clean Energy ETF: this ETF focuses on clean energy stocks in the US, spanning makers of electric and autonomous vehicles, firms developing hydrogen power systems and companies that help manage smart grids.
 Its top five holdings are in NIO, Ballard Power Systems, Bloom Energy, Plug Power and Tesla.
-This ETF has booked returns of 61.9% in the last year.

-ALPS Clean Energy ETF: this ETF is similar but has a greater blend of renewable energy companies in its top holdings and a slightly broader focus over North America rather than the US.
+- ALPS Clean Energy ETF: this ETF is similar but has a greater blend of renewable energy companies in its top holdings and a slightly broader focus over North America rather than the US.
 Its top holdings include Tesla, Enphase Energy, Universal Display, Cree and First Solar.
-The ETF has generated returns of 51.5% in the past 12 months.

 Private equity ETFs

-One area that investors find it notoriously hard to gain exposure to is private equity, which refers to businesses that are not publicly listed.
-Therefore, ETFs that track private equity can present a unique opportunity for investors, especially if they have concerns over the growth prospects of publicly-traded companies.
-Private equity is currently flush with cash and continue to buy out publicly-traded companies to take them private – making the sector an appealing space in 2020.
+One area that is notoriously hard to gain exposure to is private equity, which refers to businesses that are not publicly listed.
+ETFs that track private equity can present a unique opportunity for you, especially if you have concerns over the growth prospects of publicly-traded companies.

-iShares Listed Private Equity UCITS ETF: this ETF offers exposure to private equity from North America, Europe and Asia, and to publicly traded companies that themselves have great exposure to the space.
-Its top five holdings include Blackstone Group, KKR, Partners Group, Brookfield Asset Management and INC. The ETF has generated returns of 44.7% in the last 12 months.
+- iShares Listed Private Equity UCITS ETF: this ETF offers exposure to private equity from North America, Europe and Asia, as well as publicly traded companies that themselves have great exposure to the space.
+Its top five holdings include Blackstone Group, KKR, Partners Group, Brookfield Asset Management and INC.

-Invesco Global Listed Private Equity ETF: this ETF invests in firms whose principal business is to invest in, lend capital to or provide services to privately held companies, including publicly traded companies like turnaround specialist Melrose.
+- Invesco Global Listed Private Equity ETF: this ETF invests in firms whose principal business is to invest in, lend capital to or provide services to privately held companies, including publicly traded companies like turnaround specialist Melrose.
 Other major holdings include 3i Group, Fosun International and The Carlyle Group.
-It has made a return of 34.8% in the last 12 months.

-Find more ETFs with the IG ETF screener
+Find more ETFs with our IG ETF screener

-The IG ETF screener is the perfect place to find an ETF to suit you.
-It allows you to filter through the thousands of ETFs available, including sorting the ones that are eligible for ISA accounts.
+It allows you to filter through the thousands of assets available with IG, including sorting the ones that are eligible for ISA accounts.
 You can also filter them to match a specific asset class or country.
 Plus, if there’s an ETF you’d like to invest in that’s not currently available, simply email firstname.lastname@example.org or call 0800 409 6789 to request a new product.